bp82125/CT332-py/README.md

 # CT332-py
-Rewrite the CT332 repo in Python with pure functional programming approaches
+Rewrite the CT332 repo in Python with functional programming approaches